jxeldotdev/todo-backend/README.md

 ## Contributing

-Unfortunately for this repository pull requests will not be merged into this projcet as it is a personal showcase.
+Unfortunately for this repository pull requests will not be merged into this project as it is a personal showcase.

 ## Functionality / project checklist
-- [x] Add logging to the application

-- [x] Automate tests of App using CI

 - [ ] Create a Helm chart for the application